jisc-services/Public-Documentation/PublicationsRouter/api/API.md

     [Package]

-Note that a successful access by a user with the role "repository" will log a successful delivery of content notification into PubRouter (used for reporting on PubRouter's ability to support REF compliance).
+Note that a successful access by a Repository account user will log a successful delivery of content notification into PubRouter (used for reporting on PubRouter's ability to support REF compliance).